Stone scores early in OT, Knights beat Avs 3-2 in Game 5 - WHIZ News

 It was another big performance from Marchessault.
 He had a hat trick in Game 4.

 Grubauer, who’s been dominant at home, finished with 22 saves.
-He’s now 17-1-1 in his past 19 games at Ball Arena.
+He’s lost only two of his last 19 games at Ball Arena — both in overtime.

 Avalanche coach Jared Bednar switched up his lines in an effort to generate more energy and production.
 He paired Saad, Nathan MacKinnon and Mikko Rantanen on the top line, while moving Landeskog to the second unit.